Ji Dengkui: Cultural Revolution

 When the Cultural Revolution erupted in 1966, Ji was a deputy director of the Henan Cultural Revolution Committee, effectively the deputy head of the provincial government.
-When the so-called January Storm swept through China in January 1967, China fell into anarchy and the radical Rebel Faction (Zaofanpai 造反派) of the Red Guards took over many local governments, including that of Henan.
+When the January Storm swept through China in January 1967, China fell into anarchy and the radical Rebel Faction (Zaofanpai 造反派) of the Red Guards took over many local governments, including that of Henan.
 Ji was persecuted and imprisoned by the Rebels for six months, and endured numerous struggle sessions.
 In July 1967, however, Ji was released and restored as the deputy director of the Henan Revolutionary Committee, and the de facto top leader in Henan.
 His release was announced after a visit to Henan from representatives of the central government, and was believed to be partly due to his relationship with Mao.

 In 1969, Ji was designated by Mao to speak as a representative of the "revolutionary cadres" at the 9th Central Committee of the Chinese Communist Party, at which he was elected a member of the Central Committee.
 Soon afterward he was elected an alternate member of the Politburo, catapulting him into the ranks of national leaders.

 As one of Mao's loyal supporters, Ji became a member of the Central Military Commission in September 1970 as part of Mao's strategy to "mix the sand" by inserting officials loyal to him into the ranks of Lin Biao's military staff to keep a check on Lin.
 He was also appointed Political Commissar of the crucial Beijing Military Region.

 After Lin Biao's death in a 1971 plane crash, Ji was elected a full member of the 10th Politburo in 1973, and became Vice-Premier in January 1975.